-- In another bowl, whisk together the maple syrup, the milk, egg, half of the butter, and the vanilla.
+- In another bowl, whisk together the maple syrup, the milk, egg, and the vanilla.

-- Spread the mashed banana over the bottom of the pan.
+- Spread the mashed banana over the bottom of the pan and sprinkle the ¼ of blueberries.
 Cover the mashed banana with the oat mixture and then drizzle the milk mixture over the oats.
 Bake for about 30 - 35 minutes, until the top is a little bit golden and the oats are set up.